AllenInstitute/MIES/README.md

 * Quit Igor Pro
 * Make the VTD2.xop available in Igor Pro
 * Create the following shortcuts in "C:\Users\<username>\Documents\WaveMetrics\Igor Pro 6 User Files"
-	* In "User Procedures" a shortcut pointing to "Packages\MIES", one to "Packages\Arduino" and one to "Packages\HDF"
+	* In "User Procedures" a shortcut pointing to
+		* Packages\Arduino
+		* Packages\HDF
+		* Packages\MIES
+		* Packages\Tango
 	* In "Igor Procedures" a shortcut pointing to Packages\TJ_MIES_Include.ipf
-	* In "Igor Extensions" a shortcut pointing to XOPs
+	* In "Igor Extensions" a shortcut pointing to XOPs and XOP-tango
 	* In "Igor Help File"  a shortcut pointing to HelpFiles
 * Start Igor Pro